stakiran/cmdmarks/README.md

 ## Installation

 1. git clone https://github.com/stakiran/cmdmarks
-2. Add cmdmarks directory to the PATH.
+2. Add cm.bat to the PATH environment variable.

 ## Where Cmdmarks are stored